scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

 ### Azure Cosmos DB for NoSQL

-Note that Azure Cosmos DB for NoSQL restores data with another account by PITR.
+Note that Azure Cosmos DB restores data with another account by PITR.
 So, you must update the endpoint configuration in the custom values file.

 #### Steps

 1. Restore the account.

-   Please refer to the following official document for more details on how to restore the Azure Cosmos DB for NoSQL account with PITR.
+   Please refer to the following official document for more details on how to restore the Azure Cosmos DB account with PITR.

    * [Restore an Azure Cosmos DB account that uses continuous backup mode](https://learn.microsoft.com/en-us/azure/cosmos-db/restore-account-continuous-backup)